WalletScrutiny/WalletScrutinyCom/_android/com.plasmapay.androidapp.md

 > If PlasmaPay suspends or closes your account, or terminates your use of PlasmaPay Services for any reason, we will provide you with notice of our actions unless a court order or other legal process prohibits PlasmaPay from providing you with such notice.
 You acknowledge that PlasmaPay's decision to take certain actions, including limiting access to, suspending, or closing your account, may be based on confidential criteria that are essential to PlasmaPay's risk management and security protocols.
 You agree that PlasmaPay is under no obligation to disclose the details of its risk management and security procedures to you.
 You will be permitted to transfer Digital Currency or funds associated with your Digital Currency Wallet and/or your PlasmaPay Wallet for ninety (90) days after Account deactivation or cancellation **unless such transfer is otherwise prohibited**

 The key phrase "**unless such transfer is otherwise prohibited**" make us believe that Plasmapay can freeze the user's account on legal grounds even though they claim that only the user controls the funds.
 This makes it permissioned.

-This further strengthens the argument that it is a **custodial** service.
-This makes the app not verifiable.
+It is hard to conclude this app as a custodial offering as it provides the keys, meaning that **the user has access to his funds.** Our findings in their fine-print could also be interpreted as their wallet not facilitating the control of private keys but them not having the private keys neither.

+But at the moment, the app itself is not functional.
+As there are reviews dating back from January reporting errors, we conclude that this "wallet" is **defunct.**